armchair-traveller/scrollburglars/README.md

 This page was built using a site builder, and the markup is a bit of a mess.
 Feel free to fix this solution in the devtools by adding CSS or deleting superfluous HTML elements.

+**Solution**: I don't know.
+Seems like it's just hard to find.
+Not sure what the intention of the div was on mobile, seems like it's best to just hide it w/ display: none, or at least set the inside contents to width: 100%;

+It's a positioned stripe flair that shouldn't be present on mobile

 ## Exercise 3: Blog example

 I created this third and final example, and it's a tricky one!